Independent calculator. Not a lender, broker, or NMLS-licensed mortgage professional. Disclaimer

 How Much House Can I Afford?

-The 28/36 rule, take-home pay approach, and affordability tables by income level.
+28/36 rule, take-home pay approach, affordability tables by income (Fannie Mae B3-6 framework).

 DTI Ratio Explained